godfrey3835/blog/about.md

 title: About
 ---

 Hi, I am Yu-Cheng Chuang, or yorkxin / chitsaou / 鴨七 on internet.
-I live in Taipei, Taiwan.
+A Taiwanese living in Tokyo, Japan.

 I'm a web developer familiar with Ruby on Rails and front-end JavaScripts.
-I am currently a freelancer developer.

 ## Contact